Brianna Wu: 2020 congressional bid

 Wu began a second campaign against Lynch for the 2020 election, again with an emphasis on tech issues such as Elizabeth Warren's proposal to break up giant new media companies such as Apple, Facebook and Google.
 On a WGBH-TV panel, Wu said, "for whatever reason, our Department of Justice has been more reluctant to pursue antitrust cases against companies in the last few years, certainly since the Bush years."
 She differs from certain elements of Warren's proposal, citing privacy concerns.

 She endorses the Green New Deal, legislative goals aimed at shifting the United States to 100 percent renewable energy by 2035.

 In April 2020, due to the impact of the COVID-19 pandemic on her campaign, she suspended her congressional bid.
 Specifically, she feared one of her staffers or supporters could catch the virus.

 Political views

 Since the outbreak of the Gaza war, Wu has received media attention for her strong support of Israel.
 She has argued in The Boston Globe that "my fellow leftists are betraying our Jewish allies" and "the casual antisemitism I'd looked past in progressive spaces became impossible to ignore."
+By 2026, The Forward was describing Wu as "a vocal critic of the progressive left."
+Following a stabbing at the Central Synagogue in Manhattan, Wu criticized New York City Mayor Zohran Mamdani, replying "Do you think your non-stop demonization of Jews could have anything to do with it?" to Mamdani's post condemning the stabbing, referring to Mamdani's opposition to Israel.
+The perpetrator of the stabbing was a supporter of Israel who had shared content critical of Mamdani on social media.

 Wu has stated the transgender movement's efforts to include transgender women in women's sports, which she considers an overreach, have unintentionally helped Republican anti-trans initiatives garner more political support.
+Wu claimed that “lunatic trans activists” were the “biggest obstacle to trans healthcare."
+She has also used transphobic slurs.
+In 2025, Wu apologized for suggesting that gender-affirming care to minors be restricted, writing "Trans sisters, I was wrong."
+Wu further wrote “I genuinely thought that as a trans woman, if [I] ceded some points with the gender critical crowd we could have a healthier conversation and arrive at better public policy,” Wu wrote.
+“The problem is, they are getting crazier and more extreme...
+They are incapable of looking for a middle ground on bathrooms.
+They want maximalist policies on everything.”
+Wu subsequently responded to a trans journalist who rejected Wu's apology by referring to her as “male-brained.”